ryanduchin/Awesome-Ski-Free-Game/README.md

 I also added some physics with different friction values that reduce the speed of the skiier with each step (low friction downhill)

 Every time a rock or tree reaches the edge of the screen a new one is placed on the bottom at a random position.

+You get points for making progress, jumping (100pts), and jumping over rocks (1000 pts)